 Well, there is another way the human child gets born and ruthlessly conditioned on this planet.
 It’s “from birth” without a normal foundation or sense of belonging — ever.
 And that is where my story comes in.

-Along with my religious parents, my six brothers and I lived on a farm in the Interlake area of Manitoba, Canada, where we were virtually isolated.
+Along with my religious parents, my six brothers and I lived on a farm in the Interlake region of Manitoba, Canada, where we were virtually isolated.
 We lived a half-mile away from the nearest neighbors who wanted nothing to do with us — all because of our weird religion, filled with conflicting beliefs.
 How come outsiders could see what my parents couldn’t comprehend?

 Running Away from Home